-Plans will be drawn up in partnership with the school, parents and a relevant healthcare professional, such as the GP, specialist or paediatrician, who can best advise on the pupil's specific needs.
+Plans will be drawn up in partnership with the school, parent/carerss and a relevant healthcare professional, such as the school nurse, specialist or paediatrician, who can best advise on the pupil's specific needs.
 The pupil will be involved wherever appropriate.

 IHPs will be linked to, or become part of, any education, health and care (EHC) plan.
-If a pupil has SEN but does not have an EHC plan, the SEN will be mentioned in the IHP.
+If a pupil has special educational needs (SEN) but does not have an EHC plan, the SEN will be mentioned in the IHP.